donejs/donejs/docs/guide.md

 donejs init donejs-chat
 ```

-The initialization process will ask questions like the name of your application the source folder etc. which we can answer with the default settings by hitting enter.
-This will install all of DoneJS dependencies, including the following:
+This will create a new folder called `donejs-chat` and in it generate our application.
+The initialization process will ask questions like the name of your application the source folder etc. which we can all answer with the default settings by hitting enter.
+This will install of DoneJS dependencies, including the following:

 - [StealJS](http://stealjs.com) - ES6, CJS, and AMD module loader and builder
 - [CanJS](http://canjs.com) - Custom elements and Model-View-ViewModel utilities